DuncanLHS/RRFPostProcessor/README.md

+First attempt at a RepRap Firmware post-processor for Fusion 360 FFF.

+All previous start and end scripts stored in slicer should be moved to start.g and stop.g in RRF firmware.

 # Update 11/03/2020

-- Change M0 at end to include H1 parameter to keep heaters on.
-Heaters can be turned off in stop.g.
+Added post-processor properties
-- Added optional layer change macro property.
-Executes a macro at each layer change.
+- Optional layer change macro property.
+Executes a macro at start of each layer.
 Insert full path to macro as per M98 in post-processing properties window.
+Useful for timelapses etc.
+- Minimum layer to run layer change macro, default 2.
+Layer change macro will execute at the start of this layer and every layer thereafter.
-- Added optional post-heat macro property.
+- Optional post-heat macro property.
 Executes a macro after heating but before print start.
 Insert full path to macro as per M98 in post-processing properties window.
+Useful for additional wipe or purge routines

 # Initial Release 11/03/2020
-First attempt at a RepRap Firmware post-processor for Fusion 360 FFF.

-All previous start and end scripts stored in slicer should be moved to start.g and stop.g in RRF firmware.

 ### Early changes to generic fff example:
 - Removed all pre-print homing, these should be added to start.g.